canonical/opensearch-operator/docs/how-to/access-using-oauth.md

 ### Test the token (before role mapping)

+Switch to the OpenSearch model and query the cluster with the token:

 ```shell
 juju switch opensearch-model
 export OPENSEARCH_ADDRESS="$(juju status | grep opensearch/0 | awk -F' ' '{print $5}')"